 We were urged to answer the most common questions we receive from patients coming to South Korea for medical treatment.

 After a brief discussion with our medical coordinators (experts in the subject) we came out with these 6 FQA medical travel to South Korea:

-If you come to South Korea for a basic medical checkup, the results might take 3 to 5 working days.
-More elaborated test results could take up to 10 days, depending on the medical institution.
+If you come to South Korea for a basic medical checkup, the results take 3 to 5 working days.
+More elaborated tests results could take up to 10 days, depending on the medical institution.
 If you have to leave early, our staff will receive and send the doctor’s words to you.

 Initially for USA, Canada, New Zealand, Russia, UEA, Kazakhstan, Australia, Vietnam, Malaysia, Singapore and some other countries a 30-days-stay visa is granted at entrance.
 After that initial period, if you require to stay longer our staff will help you with the paperwork for a medical visa extension.
 For other CIS region countries, African and Latin American countries (and special cases) we help clients apply for a ‘medical visa’ to enter South Korea.

 Our job is to make your stay as comfortable as we can, so you can come alone and trust our staff.
 Now, it is always better for anybody to have a closer hand beside, particularly when condition is not stable.

 There are multiple medical centers in South Korea accepting international medical insurance.
 Reputable insurances like AXA, Bupa, Cigna and others provide coverage at main medical institutions in South Korea.
 Important: travel insurance and medical insurances are not the same product.
 Consult with your broker when traveling abroad for medical procedures.